wolowizard3/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 Now that the data is stored appropriately and has been prepared for analysis.
 We will conduct a descriptive analysis.

+Following are the procedures we followed to prepare the data for analysis:

-Descriptive analysis on ride_length mean, median, max and min ride.
+1. Descriptive analysis on ride_length mean, median, max and min ride.

-Analysis to see the average ride time by each day for member and casual users
+2. Analysis to see the average ride time by each day for member and casual users

-Analysis of rider statistics by kind, weekday, number of rides and average duration
+3. Analysis of rider statistics by kind, weekday, number of rides and average duration

-To identify which month is the busiest
+4. To identify which month is the busiest

-To determine the mean distance traveled by members and casual riders.
+5. To determine the mean distance traveled by members and casual riders.
 To compute for distance, we use Haversine formula.

 ## Share
 ## Act